kgladstone/immaculate_grid_mlb_analysis/README.md

 ### 1. User Setup
 - **File:** `config.json`
 - **Purpose:** Ensure that all users are properly set up in the `config.json` file for accurate analysis and reporting.
 Note that the repo includes a file called `config_SAMPLE.json` to help you get started with yours.
+This file needs to be set up correctly for the script to work.

 ### 2. Database Refresh and Report Generation
 - **Script:** `main.py`